Emergency Managment

 The Woodland Office of Emergency Management meets the legal requirements established by the New Jersey Office of Emergency Management for preparedness to respond to many types of emergencies or disasters.
 Our NJOEM approved Emergency Operations Plan provides a means of coordinating the activities of local and mutual aid emergency response agencies (emergency medical, fire/rescue, and State police) during any major emergency event such as hurricane, forest fire, winter storm, thunder and lightening storms, or man-made disasters.

-If you desire more information regarding emergency services or assistance in preparing your family click on the following links:
+If you desire more information regarding emergency services or assistance in preparing for emergencies, please see the following links.

 Each year more than 2,500 people die and 12,600 are injured in home fires in the United States, with direct property loss due to home fires estimated at $7.3 billion annually.
 Home fires can be prevented!